Officials in Jackson Hole warned can limit, not escape contagion

-JACKSON HOLE, Wyo.
-Aug 31 Nations fearing financial contagion from troubled neighbors can reduce the risk of infection by strengthening their banks, top monetary policymakers were told on Friday, but trade and cross-border investment links make full inosculation difficult.
+JACKSON HOLE, Wyoming Nations fearing financial contagion from troubled neighbours can reduce the risk of infection by strengthening their banks, top monetary policymakers were told on Friday, but trade and cross-border investment links make full inosculation difficult.

 The central bankers were attending the opening session of the annual Jackson Hole monetary policy symposium in Wyoming.
 Euro zone officials, battling a virulent sovereign debt crisis for two years, had been scheduled to take part but decided to stay home to prepare for a vital policy meeting next week.